furmangg/exact-match-agg/README.md

 1. Create an Azure Analysis Services server.
 It should be performance tier S1 (must be Standard because of partitioning and needs at least 25GB of RAM).
 And you need to specify the backup storage account:
 ![create Azure AS](images/CreateAzureAS.png)

-1. Download the ExactMatchAgg.abf backup file upload it to your Azure storage account which you have configured your Azure Analysis Services server to use for backups.
+1. Download the [ExactMatchAgg.Azure.AS.Backup.zip](https://github.com/furmangg/exact-match-agg/releases/download/ssas-backup/ExactMatchAgg.Azure.AS.Backup.zip) file, unzip it, then upload ExactMatchAgg.abf to your Azure storage account which you have configured your Azure Analysis Services server to use for backups.

 1. [Restore](https://docs.microsoft.com/en-us/azure/analysis-services/analysis-services-backup#restore) the backup to create a new ExactMatchAgg database in Azure Analysis Services.